magento/merchdocs/src/marketing/email-template-message.md

 1. If needed, change the **Template Subject**.

    This is the first line of the message, which is the salutation by default.
-You can leave it as is, or enter something more descriptive.
+You can leave it as is, or you can enter something more descriptive.

 1. Take note of the **Currently Used For** path to the template.
 You will later follow this path to update the configuration.